lestrois/Step-By-Step-Building-A-Virtualbox-Internet-Aware-Cluster-on-Windows10/Step-By-Step Building A Virtualbox Internet-Aware Cluster on Windows10.md

     - Make a static IP for it.
 Save the information in your /etc/network/interfaces (ubuntu) steps:

 sudo vi /etc/network/interfaces
-#Add following in content
+-Add following in content
 auto eth2
 iface eth2 inet static
 address 192.168.0.150
 netmask 255.255.255.0
 gateway 192.168.0.1
-#content done
+-content done

     -   Make a static IP for it.
 Save the formation in /etc/sysconfig/network-scripts (centos) steps:

 sudo vi /etc/sysconfig/network-scripts/ifcfg-eth2
-#Following is the content
+-Following is the content
 DEVICE=eth2
 TYPE=Ethernet
 ONBOOT=yes